North Carolina's AgBiotech Initiative

 Ag Biotech Entrepreneurial Showcase 2014 (Held May 20)

 NC, the global hub for ag biotech, will showcase crop biotech and animal health companies from across the greater Southeastern states.
 Entrepreneurs will pitch their company and technologies to national investors and other leaders to grow the ag biotech industry.
 Panels will explore and discuss the regulatory challenges faced by these same sectors as well as technology scouts sharing insights into what industry is seeking in future innovation.
 A keynote by Neal Carter, President, Okanagan Specialty Fruits will inspire innovation development and partnerships in the ag biotech industry.
-See highlights from last years Showcase 2013.
+See highlights from Showcase 2014 (coming soon) Showcase 2013.

 Ag Biotech Industry in the Classroom 2014 (Held June 16-20)